|

 Each academic major leading to a bachelor’s degree includes two upper division requirements for students completing that major.
 Writing and Research Component

 Demonstrate writing and research skills within the academic field of study chosen as a major.
 This upper division requirement is in addition to the University Studies writing requirement.
 It is met through coursework in the major that is designed to encourage the use of professional literature.
+Students who have achieved the writing and research goals will be able to: - systematically identify, locate, and select information and professional literature in both print and electronic formats within the knowledge base of the specific discipline;

 - critically evaluate such materials;